-Sir Jules Thorn was a great humanitarian and whilst his endowment was provided primarily for medicine and medical research, he was content for some funds to be allocated to charities in response to appeals of a humanitarian nature.
-Accordingly, the Trustees earmark some resources each year for such purposes.
+Sir Jules Thorn was a great humanitarian and whilst his endowment was provided primarily for medical research and medicine generally, he was content for some funds to be allocated to charities in response to appeals of a humanitarian nature.
+Accordingly, the Trustees allocate resources each year for such purposes.

 The Trust receives many more appeals than it can support with a grant.
 Each case is treated on its merits and the Trustees’ policy is to spread the funds as widely as possible.
 This is done through the Ann Rylands Small Donations programmes.

 Successful applicants are awarded grants of up to £1,500.
 Requests are considered for contributions to core funding or for specific projects, but this programme does not provide substantial sums for capital appeals.

 Applications are only accepted from charities registered and operating within the UK.
 The Trust does not accept applications from individuals, faith-based charities, from charities whose annual income exceeds £5million or for multi-year funding.
 This programme does not consider appeals from Hospices, for which the Trust has a separate Hospice Fund.